neondatabase/website/content/docs/manage/api-keys.md

 ### Revoke an API key

 An API key that is no longer needed can be revoked.
-This action cannot be reverted.
+This action cannot be reversed.

 To revoke an API key: